 Agreement Negotiation Phase

-Both sides will be expects, at some point in the process, to begin preparing and exchanging offers of settlement.
-The mediator will work with each side throughout this formulation, evaluating their offer and providing input on the issues.
+Both sides will be expected, at some point in the process, to begin preparing and exchanging offers of settlement.
+The mediator will work with each side throughout this formulation, evaluating their offer, and providing input on the issues.
 Potential costs and possible results from the trial will be discussed.
 If an agreement is reached, the mediator will (before the mediation is concluded) prepare a “binding” settlement to be signed by all parties and their attorneys.

-Our mediators have extensive personal experience in helping clients and attorneys prepare cases to trial before the courts in our area, in addition to knowing the judges.
+Our mediators have extensive personal experience in helping clients and attorneys prepare cases for trial before the courts in our area, in addition to knowing the judges.
 They have a clear understanding of the law that the judges will apply to your case.
-Their resulting evaluation, therefore, is purely to assist you make the best possible decisions, and is, in no way, designed to intimidate or force a solution upon you.
+Their resulting evaluation, therefore, is purely to assist you to make the best possible decisions, and is, in no way, designed to intimidate or force a solution upon you.

 The Benefits of Mediation

-While every mediation is different in terms of how much time will be involved, the complexity of the issues to be resolved, and the cooperation of the parties, the overall cost of a mediation falls far short of the costs of trial.
+While every mediation is different in terms of how much time will be involved, the complexity of the issues to be resolved, and the cooperation of the parties, the overall cost of mediation falls far short of the costs of a trial.

 Settlement of both legal and nonlegal issues

 One of the excellent benefits of mediation is the ability for each party to settle both legal and nonlegal issues with the guidance of their attorney and input and negotiating expertise of a mediator.
 This allows each party to fully address all issues and concerns regarding the divorce without the necessity (though this is optional) of direct contact with the other side.